SirWilliam254/blog/_posts/2023-03-03-TimeSeries.markdown

 ![]({{site.baseurl}}/assets/img/seans.png)

-- `Cyclical`, cyclical patterns are similar to seasonality, but they occur over a longer time frame and may not have a fixed interval.
+- `Cyclicality`, cyclical patterns are similar to seasonality, but they occur over a longer time frame and may not have a fixed interval.
 For example, business cycles that last several years can exhibit cyclical patterns.

 ![]({{site.baseurl}}/assets/img/cycli.png)

-- `Irregular`, irregular patterns are random fluctuations that cannot be explained by a trend, seasonality, or cyclical pattern.
+- `Irregularity`, irregular patterns are random fluctuations that cannot be explained by a trend, seasonality, or cyclical pattern.
 They can be caused by unpredictable events, measurement errors, or other factors.

 ![]({{site.baseurl}}/assets/img/irregul.png)